 Busch Middle School of Character has also been fortunate to work with CharacterPlus, an organization committed to building strong schools and communities.
 CharacterPlus has generously donated their time to consult on our efforts, and have sent many members of our staff to trainings, workshops, and conferences.
 They also regularly lead in-house professional development for our faculty and staff.

 Our work is never done, and though we are proud of how far we have come, we continue to strive every single day to build our character education program and impact our students.
-We have the best students, parents, and staff around, and each and every one of them contribute to our caring community.
+Every single one of our students, staff, and parents contribute to our caring community.